 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for radio and television announcers are expected to increase by two percent between 2012 and 2022.
-The BLS also reported that the median hourly wage for radio and television announcers was $13.34 as of May 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for radio and television announcers are expected to decline by 14% between 2014 and 2024.
+The BLS also reported that the median annual wage for radio and television announcers was $30,960 as of May 2015.
 Competition for sports broadcast jobs will be strongest in major metropolitan areas (www.bls.gov).

 Owing in part to the high visibility and glamour of sports broadcast positions, there are more applicants than there are employment opportunities.
 Individuals pursuing a sports broadcast career may find that a graduate degree helps separate them from the pack.
 While master's and doctoral degree programs in sports broadcasting are rare, students can pursue a graduate degree in a related field.
 A master's degree in sports management or a doctoral degree in communications theory are two examples of related fields of study.